AaronMoroney/dataStructuresAndAlgorithms/JavaScript/SAMMIE BAE/# LinkedLists.md

 # Linked List

 - a linked List is a data structure in which each node points to the another node
-- Unlike arrays, whcih have a fixed size, a linked list is a dynamic structure and can re-allocate, de-allocate memory at run time
+- Unlike arrays, which have a fixed size, a linked list is a dynamic structure and can re-allocate, de-allocate memory at run time

 # Single linked list